gnicol/GitSwarm/perforce_swarm/doc-ee/permissions/git_fusion.md

     ```

 1. To ensure that authentication is based solely on userid (ignoring
-    the user's email address, which could be different between GitSwarm and
+    the user's email address, which could be different between GitSwarm EE
-    Git Fusion), the `ignore-author-permissions` field must be set to `yes`
+    and Git Fusion), the `ignore-author-permissions` field must be set to
-    in the `p4gf_config` file (the global file, or the per-repo
+    `yes` in the `p4gf_config` file (the global file, or the per-repo
     file):

     ```